-Pre-requisites: MENG 217, MATH 162, METC 341 (may be taken concurrently), TECH 301 and senior standing.
+Pre-requisites: MENG 217, MATH 162, METC 341 (may be taken concurrently), MNTC 301 and senior standing.
 Must be a declared Mechanical Engineering Technology major.

 This course simulates the industrial environment, where students work in teams to solve a real world problem from design to implementation.
 Team dynamics and project constraints are strictly monitored and each student’s unique skills are utilized in different stages of the design process.